thedenisnikulin/chrome-extension/README.md

 # Hacknote Extension

-I was seeking such extension but I haven't found one, so I created it by myself!
+I've been looking for such extension but I didn't find one, so I made it by my own.

 ![preview](/preview.png)